bri3d/VW_Flash/patch.md

 Please check your CBOOT carefully for strings that look like this:

-10310096AA------NB0
-SC841-111SC8E0

-The 8E0 is critical.
+* `10310096AA------NB0` : This is the hardware correlation identifier required by SBOOT.
+It should be the same for most SIMOS18 ECUs.
+* `SC841-111SC8E0` : This is the software correlation identifier required to build a full ASW.
+If your CBOOT has this header, there's a good chance it matches the sample used in this exercise.
+* `SC8.1 C0 02 SC8.` : This is the CBOOT software identifier.

 If you plan to use this exact hook, please also check you are patching over ASW version `O20` as well.

-Do NOT attempt to use this patch on other CBOOTs.
-The offsets into the boot procedures as well as the RSA Off patch location are hard-coded, it definitely won't work.
+This can be identified from the other part of the software correlation identifier - for example, at the end of: `111SC8E0O20`

 ```
 91 20 00 c8     movh.a     a12,#0x8002 // we're gonna use relative addressing from 0x80020000, set it up